 everyone’s servant.
 The true sign of spirituality is the willingness to

-serve and to become least of all.
+serve and become least of all.
 This undercuts any desire to challenge or

-envy one another, and it totally eliminates boasting.
+envy others, and it eliminates boasting.
 Being a servant solves

 man’s every problem.
 In the corporate world they have it backwards, where